-Introduction: Handheld PCB Drill
+Introduction: Handheld PCB Drill and Cutter

 So, just like usual, you are surfing on the internet for some new electronic projects and find yourself helpless every time in the end because you lack a PCB drill and most of the projects are too complicated to be made on prototype boards because they are highly susceptible to wiring errors.
 However, don't give up yet, because after finishing your instructable, you will have your own mini, handheld PCB drill.
 The drill I have made consists of a motor which gives off around 4000RPM @ 12V.
 The other parts are also easily and cheaply available online so you won't have to break a sweat while gathering the necessary stuff.
 With this being said, let us begin making our PCB drill.